 Enrollment is restricted to students who have applied through the nursing department IN PERSON (8100 Gigantic Street, San Diego CA. 92154, room 4401).
 All students need turn in a complete application including all immunizations.

-The program accepts 20 students per cohort begging in the FALL.
+The program accepts 20 students per cohort each FALL semester.

 All accepted students are expected to meet on the first day for roll call.
 Accepted students who fail to meet the class will have to re-apply for the next available course.

-*Students who are not accepted into the fall cohort will be placed on a waiting list based on date of application and rolled over to the following year.
-Due to amount of application the Nursing Department is no longer accommodating postponements: if you are offered a space and you declined you must reapply.
+*Students who are not accepted into the fall cohort will be placed on a waiting list based on date of application and rolled over to the following year and kept for a maximum of 2 years.
+Due to amount of applications the Nursing Department is no longer accommodating postponements: if you are offered a space and you declined you must reapply.